 Fyrd or levy was a pretty old Germanic custom that simply entailed the conscription of all (or most) able-bodied men during times of large-scale wars and encounters.
 But of course, by later 7th-8th century AD, most of the Anglo-Saxon population groups were peacefully settled in agricultural lands, thus leaving obvious gaps in a dynamic military system headed by the political elite.
-Simply put, while the earlier chaotic times during migrations and settling (in the British islands) were dominated by the small number of hearthweru warriors, by 8th century the Anglo-Saxon leaders had their established kingdoms.
+Simply put, while the earlier chaotic times during migrations and settling (in the British islands) were dominated by the small number of hearthweru warriors, by the 8th century the Anglo-Saxon leaders had their established kingdoms.
 So in a sense, greater logistical efforts were required to protect their lands and conduct wars (though conflicts were rarer).

 As a result, the Anglo-Saxon rulers implemented the general fyrd, like in the Laws of King Ine of Wessex that mentioned the summoning of all free-men between the ages 15 and 60 for military service when required.
-However over time the general conscription of the male populace was a not viable economic scope, since it directly affected the agricultural labor required for yearly cultivation.
-So as a solution, the Anglo-Saxons begun to implement what is known as ‘select fyrd’, which basically entailed a smaller number of men who were conscripted, thus leaving a significant number behind for sustaining agricultural activities.
+However, over time the general conscription of the male populace was a not viable economic scope since it directly affected the agricultural labor required for yearly cultivation.
+So as a solution, the Anglo-Saxons began to implement what is known as ‘select fyrd’, which basically entailed a smaller number of men who were conscripted, thus leaving a significant number behind for sustaining agricultural activities.
 Consequently, this smaller (yet manageable) fyrd was better equipped and provisioned, while also being better drilled and supervised by a greater number of thegns (originally meaning servant, but actually pertained to a class of nobleman-warrior).

 4) The professional huscarls –

 In the crowning years of Anglo-Saxon rule in England, the military scope brought forth a new institution of warriors – and they were known as the huscarles or huscarls (Old Norse: húskarlar).
 Interestingly enough, they were initially Scandinavian in origin, and as such served the roles of bodyguards and household troops of Norse warlords and kings (huscarls translates to household men).
-In other words, their roles both in the battlefield and in peacetime society were pretty similar to the aforementioned hearthweru warriors.
-However as opposed to a strictly Anglo-Saxon identity, these huscarls served their Scandinavian overlords (like King Cnut who ruled over England and Denmark) by the early part of 11th century AD.
+In other words, their roles both on the battlefield and in peacetime society were pretty similar to the aforementioned hearthweru warriors.
+However, as opposed to a strictly Anglo-Saxon identity, these huscarls served their Scandinavian overlords (like King Cnut who ruled over England and Denmark) by the early part of 11th century AD.

 That doesn’t necessarily mean that the huscarls only inducted Scandinavians in their ranks.
 To that end, Cnut’s huscarl units probably included the ‘English’ Anglo-Saxons, thus alluding to a unique scope of ‘mixed’ divisions – suggesting how Old English and Old Norse were similar enough for tactical functioning on a battlefield.
 And in the following years, the huscarls also took up many administrative positions as the landholding class, even when the English throne passed into Anglo-Saxon hands (circa 1042 AD) after the Scandinavian interlude.